biometrixtech/plans/documentation/api.md

 ```

 #### Log App/Device information
-This endpoing can be used to log relevant device/app information and usage
+This endpoingt can be used to log relevant device/app information and usage

 ##### Query String
 The client __must__ submit a request to the endpoint `/plans/version/misc/app_logs`.
 The request method __must__ be `POST`.